tracingsummit/tracingsummit.github.io/index.md

 redirect_from: /wiki/Main_Page/
 ---

-The 2023 Tracing Summit is a conference on the topic of tracing.
+The Tracing Summit is a two-day, single-track conference on the topic of tracing.
 The event focuses on software and hardware tracing, gathering developers and end-users of tracing and trace analysis tools.
 The main goal of the Tracing Summit is to provide space for discussion between people of the various areas that benefit from tracing, namely parallel, distributed and/or real-time systems, as well as kernel development.

 ## Details

 * Event dates: Sunday, September 17th - Monday, September 18th
 * Location: Bilbao, Spain and virtually.
-The 2023 Tracing Summit is co-located with Open Source Summit Europe.
+The 2023 Tracing Summit is co-located with the Open Source Summit Europe.
 * Cost
 	* In person: $80.00 USD
     * Speaker: Free